OS-Sketch/www.os-sketch.com/decks/os-slides/address-spaces/slides.md

 - Operating System must balance concerns about **performance** and **control**

-- Direct execution protocol without limits:
+- Direct execution protocol with limits:

   - Create entry for process list
   - Allocate memory for program